kenigreg/Console-Finances/README.md

 ```

 ## Deployment

-The application is deployed live at the following [Portfolio Page](kenigreg.github.io/Console-Finances).
+The application is deployed live at the following [Web Page](kenigreg.github.io/Console-Finances).